ebioman/SmrtLinkSingularity/README.md

+All the definitions can be found as working singularity containers at the [Singularity Hub Repository](https://www.singularity-hub.org/collections/1398)

 # PacBio SmrtLink Images

 This is a singularity definition file which permits to package the current PacBio smrtlink tools (smrtlink_5.1.0.26412) + the isoseq3.